 Download Brochure Here.

 A link for a college planning site that created a comprehensive scholarship guide for current and prospective students with disabilities.
 The guide serves as an additional tool for students who are struggling to finance their education.
 They included over 70 scholarships specifically for students with disabilities, thoroughly explaining eligibility, award amounts, and most importantly, how to apply.

-- NEW !!
-Research opportunities for individuals with Down syndrome at MassGeneral Hospital in Boston.
+- Research opportunities for individuals with Down syndrome at MassGeneral Hospital in Boston.
 Check here for current opportunities:

 - NIH launches first national Down syndrome registry.
 The National Institutes of Health has launched DS-Connect, a Web-based health registry that will serve as a national health resource for people with Down syndrome and their families, researchers, and health care providers.
 Website Here --> https://dsconnect.nih.gov/

 Find us on Facebook "Down Syndrome Association Hudson Valley"